Chronic hepatitis: Symptoms, diagnosis and treatment.

 Sometimes chronic hepatitis is suspected based on routine blood health panels and can be diagnosed before your dog develops clinical signs.
 Once clinical signs of liver disease are observed in patients with chronic hepatitis, the disease process is often in a very advanced (late) stage as the liver has considerable reserve capacity to mask earlier stages of disease.

 Dogs with advanced chronic hepatitis may have small, irregular (nodular) livers.
-Some dogs will have accumulation of free fluid in the abdomen (ascites).
+Some dogs will have an accumulation of free fluid in the abdomen (ascites).

-Liver biopsy is the only definitive way to diagnose chronic hepatitis.
+A liver biopsy is the only definitive way to diagnose chronic hepatitis.
 A biopsy can be performed surgically, via laparoscopy, or through the skin using a special needle under ultrasound guidance.
 Ultrasound-guided biopsies, regrettably, are not as informative as surgical or laparoscopic biopsies.
 The information obtained from the biopsy is necessary to determine the type and severity of liver disease as well as to allow an assessment of your dog’s prognosis and outline appropriate treatment options.

 In certain circumstances, your veterinarian may recommend ultrasound-guided aspirates of your dog’s liver under mild sedation as a less invasive initial procedure before more invasive tests are considered.